jckuri/Object_Detection_in_Urban_Environment/README.md

 modern GPU.
 So, it is recommended to follow these instructions to install all the required software in a Udacity workspace.

-All these instructions were copied and pasted from the file [build/Dockerfile.gpu](build/Dockerfile.gpu).
+Some of these instructions were copied and pasted from the file [build/Dockerfile.gpu](build/Dockerfile.gpu).

 ```
+conda create --name tensorflow-gpu python=3.6.9

+conda activate tensorflow-gpu

 sudo apt-get update --fix-missing

 sudo apt-get install -y ffmpeg git git-core g++ pkg-config python3-pip unzip vim wget zip zlib1g-dev